 Market cap: INR 166.55 billion

 This is an updated version of an article first published by the Investing News Network in 2013.
-Please let us know in the comments if we missed a major lead-acid battery maker or recycler that you think should be included.
+Let us know if we missed a major lead-acid battery maker or recycler that you think should be included.